Safety is paramount. We strive to continually improve our event in order to ensure that it is as safe as possible, but we need your help!

 Don’t overlap wheels.
 Stay behind the rider in front of you or move up beside them.

 Do not cross the centre line.
-Always stay left of the centre line.
+Always stay as far left as reasonably practicable.

 Maintain a straight line.
 Practice taking the water bottle out of its cage and food out of your back pockets before the event.
 During bunch riding wobbling is dodgy.
 Minimise looking behind you – often it causes you to veer from a straight line.